FherStk/AutoCheck/docs/tutorials/teacher.md

 REMOTE_FOLDER_PATH | text | An alias for CURRENT_FOLDER_PATH
 REMOTE_FILE_NAME | text | An alias for CURRENT_FILE_NAME
 REMOTE_FILE_PATH | text | An alias for CURRENT_FILE_PATH
-MAX_SCORE | decimal | The maximum score available.
-TOTAL_SCORE | decimal | The computed total score, it will be updated for each question close.
-RESULT | text | Last run command result.
-NOW | datetime | The current datetime.

 #### Custom example vars:
 Vars can be combined within each other by injection, just call the var with `$` and surround it between brackets `{}` when definint a text var like in the following examples: